TrueFiEng/useDApp/packages/siwe/README.md

 # useDapp/siwe

 ### Ethereum 🤝 React
-Framework for Signing In With Ethereum(verify active user account).
+React framework for Signing In With Ethereum.

 More info about SIWE [here](https://login.xyz/)